College of St. Scholastica

 The College of St. Scholastica (CSS) is a private Benedictine college in Duluth, Minnesota, United States.
-It was founded in 1912 by a group of pioneering Benedictine Sisters and enrolled about 3,000 students as of 2023.
+It was founded in 1912 by a group of Benedictine Sisters and enrolled about 3,000 students as of 2023.
 The college offers a liberal arts education and is located on 186 wooded acres overlooking Lake Superior.
 Saint Scholastica was a Christian hermit traditionally regarded as the founder of the Benedictine nuns.